 AS 4000, more formally known as the Australian Standard AS 4000-1997 General Conditions of Contract, is one of the most widely used forms of head contract for construction projects in Australia.

-Whereas contractors tend to regard the risk profile of AS 4000 as fairly balanced, many principals consider the contract to be weighted too heavily in favour of the contractor.
+Whereas contractors tend to regard the risk profile of AS 4000 as fairly balanced, some principals consider the contract to be weighted in favour of the contractor.

 Where to get it